-The committee of management is responsible for the other information.
-The other information obtained at the date of this auditor's report is in the operating report accompanying the financial report.
+The Committee of Management are responsible for the other information.
+The other information obtained at the date of this auditor's report is in the Operating Report accompanying the financial report.

 Our opinion on the financial report does not cover the other information and accordingly we do not express any form of assurance conclusion thereon.